KATA

 Note:

-All persons taking a black belt grading are required to perform an advanced kata of their own choice.
+All persons taking a black belt grading are also required to perform an advanced kata of their own choice.
 This kata can be from any style or martial art and it must be performed at a level commensurate with the grade being taken.